Southampton-EEE/ELEC102-Digital-Systems-and-Microprocessors/0611 CMOS Logic/CMOS_Logic_Circuits.md

 |  0    |On |Off|1       |
 |  1    |Off|On |0       |

-This circuit now dons't need ratioing as you have a complimentary technologies.
+This circuit now doesn't need ratioing as you have a complimentary technologies.

 ## CMOS NAND